alexdiamond9440/gofund-web-frontend/README.md

 > npm install

 ## Setup configuration
-Rename .env.production to .env and check its content.
+Rename .env.staging to .env and update the values for production.

 # Build frontend files
 > npm build